Yang-Tang/shinyjqui/cran-comments.md

 ## Test environments
-* ubuntu 14.04.5 (on travis-ci), R oldrel, release and devel
+* Ubuntu 16.04.6 LTS (on travis-ci), R oldrel, release and devel
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-checking CRAN incoming feasibility ...
-NOTE

 ## Reverse dependencies

-There are currently no downstream dependencies for this package.
+Currently, there are four packages  depand on shinyjqui:
+"CaPO4Sim", "compareGroups", "Factoshiny", "shinydashboardPlus" All of them passed the R CMD check.